 Who Creates New Firms When Local Opportunities Arise?

 We examine the characteristics of the individuals who become entrepreneurs when local opportunities arise.
-We identify local demand shocks by linking fluctuations in global commodity prices to municipality level agricultural endowments in Brazil.
-We find that the firm creation response is almost entirely driven by young and skilled individuals.
-Their response is larger in municipalities with better access to finance and more skilled human capital, and is driven entirely by the formal market.
-These results highlight how the composition of the local population can have a significant impact on the entrepreneurial responsiveness of the economy.
+We identify local demand shocks by linking fluctuations in global commodity prices to municipality-level agricultural endowments in Brazil.
+We find that the firm creation response is mostly driven by young and skilled individuals.
+The characteristics of these responsive entrepreneurs are significantly different from those of average entrepreneurs in the economy.
+By structurally estimating a novel two-sector model of a local economy, we highlight how the demographic composition of the local population can significantly affect the entrepreneurial responsiveness of the economy.

 Suggested Citation: Suggested Citation